mdn/content/files/en-us/web/javascript/reference/global_objects/map/foreach/index.md

 ### Parameters

 - `callbackFn`
-  - : Function to execute for each entry of `myMap`.
+  - : Function to execute for each entry in the map.
 It takes the following
     arguments:
     - `value` {{Optional_Inline}}
       - : Value of each iteration.
     - `key` {{Optional_Inline}}
       - : Key of each iteration.
     - `map` {{Optional_Inline}}
-      - : The map being iterated (`myMap` in the above Syntax box).
+      - : The map being iterated.
 - `thisArg` {{Optional_Inline}}
   - : Value to use as `this` when executing `callback`.